Living Stress Free

 You can’t live in the past.
 You can’t live in the future.
 You can only live today.

-Follow on social media: Instagram • Facebook • Twitter •Threads • Youtube
+Follow on social media: Instagram • Facebook • Twitter • Threads • Youtube • TikTok

 People react differently when in stressful situations.
 And what may be stressful for one person may not be stressful for someone else.
-But once you find the cause of your stress, the next step is finding out how to manage it.
+But once you find the cause of your stress, the next step is finding out how to put a stop to it.

-When our life seems to be going in the wrong direction it can cause us to stress.
+When our life seems to be going in the wrong direction it can cause us to be stressed.
 But knowing the plan already designed for you and walking in harmony with it can remove stress (Proverbs 16:9, Psalm 32:8).

 People like clarity.
-When things are unclear and there's no clear expectations it can lead to stress.
+When things are unclear and there's no clear expectations it can lead to stress and frustration.
 God shares with us in his Word that he knows our life plans and it includes, health, happiness, and fortune which should give you hope.

-It can be challenging to give up control because it makes us feel safe and secure.
+It can be challenging to give up control because it makes us feel unsafe and unsecure.
 However, when you grow to trust God, you will surrender that control.

 Patience helps with having a stress-free life.
 When we wait on God our problems will become manageable enabling us to resolve things because we will see it from God’s perspective.